playwebgames/Position-Editor-For-Ursina/README.md

 => Step 1:
-  Copy and paste this part of the code:
+  Copy and paste this part of the code

 => Step 2:
  adjust the speed and target entity